deanriverson/flutter_bactrack/README.md

 The BACtrack SDK is designed to return all notifications through a callback interface.
 For Flutter, this has been abstracted to a Dart [Stream][4].
 The plugin's `statusStream` will return all of the notifications from the SDK in the form of a `BACtrackStatus` object.
-This object wraps a `BACtrackState` enum that identifies the callback that was invoked as well as a `String` containing the parameter, if any, from that was passed to the callback function.
+This object wraps a `BACtrackState` enum that identifies the callback that was invoked as well as a `String` containing the argument, if any, that was passed to the native callback function.
 Check the API documentation for a list of which states contain messages.

 #### Taking a Breathalyzer Sample
 The following code will connect to the nearest breathalyzer and start a sample collection once it has